opendata-swiss/ogdch_checker/README.md

 python pkg_checker.py -c config.ini -p bauprojekte-immobilien1 -m shacl -b

 # checking a dataset on prod with the linkchecker and sending them
-python pkg_checker.py --c config.ini -p bauprojekte-immobilien1 -m link -b
+python pkg_checker.py -c config.ini -p bauprojekte-immobilien1 -m link -b -s

 # checking all datasets on prod with the shaclchecker and sending the emails
 to a test address